GOP's McConnell: Trump morally responsible for Jan. 6 attack

 “There is no question, none, that President Trump is practically and morally responsible for provoking the event of that day," he said.

-Even before the November election, Trump repeatedly claimed that if he lost it would be due to fraud by Democrats, a false accusation that he trumpeted until leaving office.
+Even before the November election, Trump repeatedly claimed that if he lost it would be due to fraud by Democrats, a false accusation that he continued to assert until leaving office.

 He summoned supporters to Washington for Jan.
-6, the day Congress formally certified his Electoral College loss to Joe Biden, then used a provocative speech near the White House to urge them to march on the Capitol as that count was underway.
-His backers fought past police and into the building, forcing lawmakers to flee, temporarily disrupting the vote count and producing five deaths.
+6, the day Congress would formally certify his Electoral College loss to Joe Biden, then used a provocative speech near the White House to urge them to march on the Capitol as that count was underway.
+His backers violently fought past police and into the building, forcing lawmakers to flee, temporarily disrupting the vote count and producing five deaths.
+The visceral, bloody images from that day were at the core of Democrats impeachment case against Trump.

 The 36-year Senate veteran maneuvered through Trump's four years in office like a captain steering a ship through a rocky strait on stormy seas.
 Battered at times by vindictive presidential tweets, McConnell made a habit of saying nothing about many of Trump's outrageous comments.